blinq-io/selenium-session-manager/README.md

 The solution include 3 main components:
 1. Chrome extention - the extention will enable you to copy your session information and store it in the Session Server.
 2. [Session Server](https://github.com/blinq-io/selenium-session-manager/tree/master/server) - a server that store all the session cookies.
-3. [Selenium client](https://github.com/blinq-io/selenium-session-manager/tree/master/clients) - integrate into your tests, retrive the session information from the Session Server, apply the session cookies into the running selenium browser.
+3. [Selenium client](https://github.com/blinq-io/selenium-session-manager/tree/master/clients) - integrate into your tests, retrieve the session information from the Session Server, apply the session cookies into the running selenium browser.